TharinduDR/TransQuest/README.md

 ### Features
 - Sentence-level translation quality estimation on both aspects: predicting post editing efforts and direct assessment.
 - Perform significantly better than current state-of-the-art quality estimation methods like DeepQuest and OpenKiwi in all the languages experimented.
-- Pre-trained quality estimation models for seven languages.
+- Pre-trained quality estimation models for seven language-pairs.

 ## Installation
 You first need to install PyTorch.
 The recommended PyTorch version is 1.5.